Hark back to a golden age of elegant refinement and gracious living at Raffles Hotel Singapore, where the past reawakens to glorious life.

 An exemplary showcase of neo-Renaissance architecture, tropical touches like high ceilings and extensive verandahs were added.
 It boasted a dining room with a marble floor, electric lights and powered ceiling fans—a first for any hotel in the region.

 It became the place to be.
-Somerset Maugham, Herman Hesse and Rudyard Kipling were just some of the illustrious names that spent a night or two under its roof.
+Charlie Chaplin, Queen Elizabeth II and Rudyard Kipling were just some of the illustrious names that spent a night or two under its roof.

 A facelift in 1989 restored it to the height of its glory.
 An original cast-iron portico and a timber staircase were reinstated, while decorative plasterwork was painstakingly repaired.
 All rooms were converted into suites with teakwood floors and handmade carpets.

-Today, the Raffles Singapore is a heritage icon, and its storied elegance, compelling history and colourful guest list continues to draw travellers the world over.
+Today, the Raffles Hotel Singapore is a heritage icon, and its storied elegance, compelling history and colourful guest list continues to draw travellers from around the world.